 In 2013, the Institute set up a new Journalists-in-Residence program.
-This program supports journalism on the history of science, aiming to foster the communication of central themes in the history of science to the broader public and to enhance the role of the history of science within the humanities, social sciences, and natural sciences.
+This program supports journalism on the history of science, aiming to foster the communication of central themes in the history of science to the broader public and to enhance the role of the discipline within the humanities, social sciences, and natural sciences.
 Seeking to make its research more visible, the Institute has invited journalists to take advantage of research resources for their own projects.
-To support dialogue between journalists and researchers, the journalists each organized one workshop at the Institute during their stay.
+To support dialogue between journalists and researchers, the journalists each organize one workshop at the Institute during their stay.

 Siobhan Roberts joins Department II from October 8 to December 15, 2018.
 She is a contributor at The New Yorker’s science and tech blog “Elements,” and Quanta.
 Over the years she’s written for The New York Times, The Guardian, Smithsonian, The Walrus, and The Globe and Mail, among other publications.
 She is the author, most recently, of Genius at Play, The Curious Mind of John Horton Conway, which was a sequel of sorts to her first book, King of Infinite Space: Donald Coxeter, The Man Who Saved Geometry.
 At the MPIWG she will be researching her latest project, a biography of the Swiss-American mathematical logician Verena Huber-Dyson—exploring narrative themes such as gender and sexual politics, and notions of evidence, proof, and objectivity.
 As Verena remarked, “There is more to truth than can be caught by proof.”